MakerPrepLA/makerprepla/lessons/lesson06/lesson6.md

 We can view the page, scroll around, click on a link to change pages, or submit a form.
 But other than that, once the page is rendered to the screen, it is functionally inert.

-If we want more complex interactive behavior we need to use a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) like JavaScript to describe what should happen when and how.
+If we want more complex interactive behavior we need to use a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) like JavaScript to describe what should happen, when, and how.

 Before we start throwing down `<script>` tags or creating our own `.js` files, let's write a few lines by hand.
 Go ahead and open up your Chrome Developer Tools and switch to the **JavaScript Console.** The JavaScipt Console is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop): Read Evaluate Print Loop.

 ![Javascript Console](resources/console.png)

-A REPL waits for the user to input an instruction and press ENTER to signal they're done.
+A REPL waits for the user to input an instruction, and then press ENTER to signal they're done.
 The interpreter then READs the command, EVALUATEs (runs/ executes/ resolves) it, PRINTs the result, and LOOPs back to wait for another command..

 ### The JavaScript Runtime Environment

 First off let's prove to ourselves that we are still living in the same world.
 Use the JavaScript console to instruct the browser to show you the DOM.
 (The `>` indicates that we are typing into a JavaScript REPL, not writing code in a file to be run later, omit it)

-*   `> window.document`
+*   `> window.document;`

 Open it up and take a look!
 The `window` object holds the state of (information about) the currently open browser tab.
 It contains many **properties** (simply put: associated pieces of data), of which, the DOM (document) is one.
 Here are a few more, **check 'em out**

-*   `> window.location`
+*   `> window.location;`
-*   `> window.history`
+*   `> window.history;`

 You can also look at the window object directly, but be warned, **it's intense!**

-*   `> window`
+*   `> window;`

 Any of the properties listed can be accessed using the **dot notation** property access format as seen above with the document, location, and history properties of the window object (we'll learn more about objects later). **Try accessing a few.**